Airtight glass storage jars in a warm wooden cabinet

 Why Storage Matters

 Light.
 UV and visible light degrade cannabinoids and terpenes.
-Direct sunlight is the worst offender; indirect light also produces gradual degradation.
+Direct sunlight is the worst, but indirect light adds up too.

 Moisture.
-Too much moisture risks mold and mildew growth.
-Too little moisture produces brittle, harsh-burning flower.
+Too much invites mold and mildew.
+Too little leaves brittle, harsh-burning flower.

 02